pinheiroGroup/Kinbiont.jl/docs/src/05_examples_simulations/index.md

 end
 ```

-To add a new custom allocation rules just declare it as the example before and use it in the `Kinbiont_Cybernetic_Model` data struct.
+To add a new custom allocation rule, just declare it as the example before and use it in the `Kinbiont_Cybernetic_Model` data struct.
 For example:

 ```julia
 model = Kinbiont_Cybernetic_Model(